foolishchow/gulp-configuration/README.md

-gulp replace vars in javascript
+replace vars in javascript defined in .properties files
 ----------

 > useage